jvmhonorato/pokenext/README.md

 ## Features

 The main features of the application are:
- - Publish Posts.
+ - Show all pokemons
- - Learn a lot of information <3
+ - Show Pokemons status

 ## Links